looker-open-source/looker_deployer/SETUP_AND_TESTING.md

 ## 5. Troubleshooting

 - **Command Not Found (`looker-cli`):** Ensure the `looker-cli` binary is executable (`chmod +x`) and located in a directory listed in your `$PATH` (like `/usr/local/bin`).
-- **Authentication Failures:** The tool reads credentials from `looker.ini` and automatically maps them to environment variables (`LOOKERSDK_BASE_URL`, etc.) before calling out to the CLI.
+- **Authentication Failures:** The tool reads credentials from `looker.ini` (or falls back to `LOOKERSDK_*` environment variables) and passes them as command-line flags to `looker-cli`.
 Double-check that your API credentials have the correct admin permissions.
 - **Python Import Errors:** Always prefix commands with `pipenv run` to ensure you are executing within the correct virtual environment context.